- Do nursing mothers need additional calcium?

 - herbs: borage, lamb’s quarter, wild lettuce, nettles, burdock, yellow dock

 - Total cereal (calcium fortified)

 - Sunny Delight Calcium orange drink (calcium fortified)

 - Goat’s milk and goat’s milk cheese can sometimes be eaten by breastfeeding moms with no problems for their breastfed baby.
 However, some studies have shown that children with cow’s milk allergy react similarly to the proteins in goat’s milk.

 - Rice Dream makes ice cream products from rice milk (try your local health food store)

 - Try vegan varieties of cheese and yogurt, which are generally made from soy.
 Just keep in mind that many babies who are sensitive to cow’s milk proteins are also sensitive to soy.

-Dietary Reference Intakes (DRI) and Recommended Dietary Allowances (RDA) from the US Department of Agriculture’s Food and Nutrition Information Center
+Dietary Reference Intakes (DRI) from the US Department of Agriculture’s Food and Nutrition Information Center

 Riordan J and Auerbach K. Breastfeeding and Human Lactation, 2nd ed.
 Boston and London: Jones and Bartlett, 1999.